AV-98-Ingram/LeetCodeSolutions/Jan/Readme.md

 - optimization: delete the path to a found word in the prefix tree IFF no other word is sharing the path

+**277-Find_the_celebrity**
+- Brutal force with collecting non-celebrities and avoid test between two non-celebrities work fine but hard to compute time complexity.
+- O(n) solution is based on the idea that
+    -  1. Initially 0 is a celeb candidate
+    -  2. For each i in order i
+        - if `knows(celebCand, i),celebCand := i`
+	- if `!knows(celebCand, i), we continue to test knows(celebCand, i+1) as i must not be a celebrity.`
+	- Loop invariant:  `Forall k.
+0 <= k < i ==> k != celebCand ==> k is Not celebrity`
+    -  3. Thus by the end, there is only one celeb candidate.

 **316-Remove_duplicate_letters**
 - I wrote a guided backtrack algorihtm but is too slow.
 - LC provides a greedy algorithm.
 The basic idea is trying to keep a